llolic/LawHub/doc/sprint 4/SystemDesign.md

 Parent class | React.Component
 Classname subclasses | OverallStats, History, CategoryStats Responsibilities | The component that functions as a tab window to switch between different stats to display.
 This includes the overall statistics, quiz history and category breakdown.
-Collaborators | Michelle
+Collaborators | Recharts
 -------------------------

 Class Name | Leaderboard
 ------------ | -------------
 Parent class | React.Component
-Classname subclasses | (Recharts) Bar, BarGraph, LeaderboardChart Responsibilities | The overall leaderboard across all users.
+Classname subclasses | N/A
+Responsibilities | The overall leaderboard across all users.
 Users are ranked by their average score.
 Displays an animated leaderboard visual with the top 3 users and a chart consisting of the top users with their total quizzes done and average scores.
-Collaborators | Michelle
+Collaborators | (Recharts) Bar, BarGraph, LeaderboardChart
 -------------------------

 Class Name | QuizLeaderboard